-As the leaves have just begun to fall, most gardeners will already be wistfully dreaming of those first spring blooms.
-And funnily enough, autumn is actually the perfect time to get your spring bulbs in, because the soil is still warm and will allow them to develop their root system, which in turn allows them to flower in spring rather than summer.
+Autumn is the perfect time to get your spring bulbs in, because the soil is still warm and will allow them to develop their root system, which in turn allows them to flower in spring rather than summer.

 Your spring flowers popping up signals the rebirth of the garden and the start of a new growing season.
-Nothing lifts the spirits after a long, dark winter more than the sight of the first daffodils opening up.
+Nothing lifts the spirits after a long, dark winter more than the sight of the first daffodils blooming.

-Tulips provide a welcome hit of rich colour in spring.
+Next up, is the tulip which provides a welcome hit of rich colour in spring.
 They look especially stunning in containers, planted up with other bulbs for a mixed ‘lasagne’ effect.
-It will grow in any soil, but doesn’t like it too dry.
-Try a showy bloom like hot pink ‘Burgundy Lace’, or enjoy the frilly petals of ‘Swan Wings’.
+It will grow in any soil but doesn’t like it too dry.
+Try a showy bloom like hot pink ‘Burgundy Lace’ or enjoy the frilly petals of ‘Swan Wings’.

-These are always a happy sight in late winter and early spring, awakening the rest of the garden with their nodding flower heads.
+These are always a happy sight in late winter and early spring because they awaken the rest of the garden with their nodding flowerheads.
 Snowdrops grow vigorously into clumps and thrive in moist soil.
 They will bloom in shady spots and are ideal under trees.
 Plant the native species, Galanthus elwesii.

 Sprouting from a corm rather than a true bulb, there are loads of spring crocus varieties to try, and most prefer a sunny sheltered site with gritty soil.
 For a sprinkling of purple as early as February, try the ‘Vanguard’ variety.
 Or grow ‘Jeanne d’Arc’ for large white goblet flowers and orange stamen.

 MUSCARI ARMENIACUM (ARMENIAN GRAPE HYACINTH)